EastonLee/eastonlee.github.io/_posts/2017-03-15-machine-learning-by-stanford-university.md

 This course is one of the most famous courses on Coursera.
 Now I go two weeks ahead of the deadline and reach Week 5, I plan to finish it in the flowing few days.

+Update 03-19:
+I finished the course with full marks today, but this post is still incomplete, I will keep updating it as reviewing this great course.

 This course is the perfect choice if you are not satisfied with just being able to drive some machine learning framework to work but also eager to know what is under the hood, this course will teach you the most concrete mathematical principles and equations underlying most AI applications.
 Overall in this course, Prof. Ng delivered profound knowledge in a comprehensive way.
 But this course isn't flawless, for example Week 5 uses intuition to explain backpropogation and example applications, which I would say verbose and useless.

 Bellow is my note of important concept, it may be incomplete and biased, feel free to leave comment and let me know, I will keep it updated.